Buckley and Me

 was first introduced to Tim by novelist and screenwriter,

-the other stations in LA.
+to any of the other stations in LA.

 Tim and Judy (left and center left) at Bob Kholos' home